-How Sleep Deprived Are You (Really)?
-Take This Quiz to Find Out
+How Sleep Deprived Are You?
+Take This Quiz

 You might think it's easy to tell when you're sleep deprived—for example, you fall asleep as soon as your head hits the pillow, or you doze off during boring meetings or at movies.
 But the reality is, symptoms of sleep deprivation are often so subtle that they are easily missed, says Christopher Winter, MD, a sleep specialist in Charlottesville, Virginia and author of The Sleep Solution: Why Your Sleep Is Broken and How to Fix It.